Holiday bummer: Now prices are soaring for Christmas trees and decorations

 "We'll have to raise prices.
 For trees, it'll be on average about 20% higher," said Mac Harman, CEO of Balsam Hill.
 The company, based in Redwood City, California, does more than $200 million in direct-to-consumer annual sales of artificial Christmas trees and other decorations in the United States.

-"Even then it won't cover our own costs because we're paying as much as 300% more per shipping container this year," said Harmon.
+"Even then it won't cover our own costs because we're paying as much as 300% more per shipping container this year," said Harman.

 Months and months of shipping disruptions resulting in part from pandemic-triggered overseas factory shutdowns, port congestion and shipping container and labor shortages have caused delays for products ranging from laptops to sofa sets.